Enforcement of Foreign Country Child Support Order in Arizona

 d.
 Father rejected the Hong Kong court’s (location of Father’s employer) offer to release his full income provided he use it to pay the total amount of support owed each month to the Canadian Family Responsibility Office (FRO)

 e.
 Father’s partial support payments do not explain how Father was ‘unable’ to fully comply with his monthly support obligations while still putting $500,000 (USD) down on a new home.

-As part of the trial court’s July 2015 ruling, the court ordered that within sixty days Father was ‘to do all that is necessary to access his income’, encumbered by a special Mareva Injunction issued to Father’s employer in Hong Kong, and make monthly support obligations directly to the Canadian FRO.
-This court also ruled that Father’s failure to satisfy the monthly support obligations could result in assignment to Mother of up to one-half the value of Father’s retirement fund, valued in March 2015 at approximately $1,000,000 USD.
+As part of the trial court’s July 2015 ruling, the court ordered that within sixty days Father was ‘to do all that is necessary to access his income,’ encumbered by a Special Mareva Injunction issued to Father’s employer in Hong Kong, and make monthly support obligations directly to the Canadian FRO.
+This court also ruled that Father’s failure to satisfy the monthly support obligations could result in assignment to Mother of up to one-half the value of Father’s retirement fund, assessed in March 2015 at approximately $1,000,000.

 The Decision of the Court of Appeals

-Pursuant to A.R.S. § 12-864.04(C), a person found in contempt must show by a preponderance of the evidence that he is unable to purge the contempt as prescribed.
-Father was unable to show his inability to purge the contempt by paying support payments to Mother, or otherwise satisfying the outstanding support judgment.
+According to A.R.S. § 12-864.04(C), a person found in contempt must show by a preponderance of the evidence that he is unable to purge the contempt as prescribed.
+Father was unable to show his inability to purge the contempt by paying support payments to Mother or otherwise satisfying the outstanding support judgment.

-This court accepted special action jurisdiction to review Father’s claims regarding his being held in contempt, imposition of purge conditions, and award of attorney fees, but denied all such relief to Father, leaving Father responsible to pay all support arrearages and other awarded sums and fees.
+This court accepted special action jurisdiction to review Father’s claims regarding his being held in contempt, the imposition of purge conditions, and award of attorney fees, but denied all such relief to Father, leaving Father responsible for paying all support arrearages and other allocated sums and fees.